15-411/worker-aws/README.md

 ```
 AWS_ACCESS_KEY=... \
   AWS_SECRET_KEY=... \
-  GITHUB_KEY=... \
   DOCKER_USERNAME=... \
   DOCKER_PASSWORD=... \
   packer build packer-worker.json
 ```
 You should replace the ellipses `...` in each case with the appropriate secret values.
 Note that this command will actually create the image in the AWS organization.
+You will also have to have a decrypted SSH key for the `cmu-15-411-bot` GitHub user in the file `cmu-15-411-bot-key`.